TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 For More Info on Australia

-The University of Queensland has a partnership with Dickinson College, therefore this was the only study abroad option in Australian for my home university.
-Other American universities have partnerships with Australian universities such as Griffith University, University of New South Wales, and University of Sydney.
+The University of Queensland partnered with Dickinson College, so this was my home university's only study-abroad option in Australia.
+Other American universities have partnerships with Australian universities, such as Griffith University, the University of New South Wales, and the University of Sydney.

-Cromwell College: The term “college” in Australia refers to a collection of dormitories for students located near the university.
+Cromwell College: In Australia, the term “college” refers to a collection of dormitories for students near the university.

 Related Topics